Mohamed Manik: 2002–10: Critical acclaim and breakthrough

 He next starred in Niuma Mohamed's directorial debut drama film Niuma (2010) alongside an ensemble cast including Mohamed, Yoosuf Shafeeu, Sheela Najeeb, Aminath Rasheedha and Abdulla Muaz.
 He played the role of Nizam, a pervert who sexually abuses his own younger sister.
 Upon release, the film met with widespread critical acclaim specifically complimenting the performance of actors and its dialogues.
 Ahmed Nadheem from Haveeru wrote: "If another actor has played the role of Nizam, I can assure you that, the consistency and power will be missing from the performance.
 Manik has justified his character the best anyone ever can".
 Being able to screen over thirty housefull shows of the film, it was declared a Mega-Hit at box office, and the highest grossing Maldivian release of the year.
 He also worked as the makeup artist of the film.
 His work was praised by Ahmed Naif from Sun; "Manik deserves all approbation for his work to bring the required emotions and sentiments through makeup.
 He exposed Niuma's idleness and sorrowful life with perfect makeup.
 He was bestowed with the Best Makeup award at the 6th Gaumee Film Awards ceremony and 2nd Maldives Film Awards and.
-The same year he directed a 4-episodes romantic television mini-series tiled Thiya Loabeegai Abadhahme Vaanamey starring opposite Sheela Najeeb and Nadhiya Hassan.
+The same year he directed a 4-episodes romantic television mini-series titled Thiya Loabeegai Abadhahme Vaanamey starring opposite Sheela Najeeb and Nadhiya Hassan.